 What does my surname mean?

 - Patronymic – Either the start or end of your surname may have derived from a father.
 So for example the surname O’Carroll means son of Carroll.
 Adding ‘son‘ obviously means the son of, for example, Davidson.

 - Occupation – A person may have received their surname based on their occupation, such as Baker, Smith, Fisher, Shepherd, or Cook.

 - Nickname or descriptive – What was the personality like of your ancestor?
 Or what were they like physically?
-So for example they may have been called Strong because quite obviously they could perform heavy duty.
+So for example they may have been called Strong because quite obviously they could perform the heavy-duty.

-- Location – Where did your ancestor lived?
-Was it near a Hill, or a Wood?
+- Location – Where did your ancestor live?
+Was it near a Hill or a Wood?

 DNA Genealogy Testing